Christopher Polhem: Biography

-Béla Bartóks grandfather on mothers side had some zipser-saxon ancestry: the Pallheim family.

 Christopher Polhammar attended a German language school in Stockholm until the age of 8 when his father died.
-His mother, Christina Eriksdotter Schening who was from Vadstena in Östergötland, later remarried.
-As a result of conflicts with his stepfather, his private tuition was no longer paid and Polhem was sent to live with his uncle in Stockholm.
+His mother, Christina Eriksdotter Schening, who was from Vadstena in Östergötland, later remarried.
+Because of conflicts with his stepfather, his private tuition was no longer paid and Polhem was sent to live with his uncle in Stockholm.

 He took a job as a farmhand on Vansta, a property in Södertörn, Stockholm.
 Quickly, he rose to the position of supervisor, being responsible for supervision and accounting, for which he was well suited by his affinity for mathematics.
 He worked at Vansta for ten years, during which period he constructed a workshop where he made tools, repaired and constructed simple machinery to earn money.

 Hungering for knowledge within his fields of interest, mathematics and mechanics, he soon realized that he would get no further without learning Latin.
 Self-studies were attempted, but given up; Polhem realized he needed a tutor.
 In exchange for constructing a complex clock, he was given Latin lessons by a local vicar.

 Word of Polhem's mechanical skill spread quickly and a member of the clergy wrote to Anders Spole, professor of mathematics at Uppsala University to recommend Polhem.
 Anders Spole, grandfather of Anders Celsius, presented two broken clocks to Polhem and offered to let him study under him if he could repair them.
 Polhem repaired the clocks with no difficulty and in 1687, entered the University of Uppsala at the age of 26.